LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActionsComposition.md

   }

   lazy val parser = action.parser
 }
 ```

-Now you can use it to wrap any another action value:
+Now you can use it to wrap any other action value:

 ```
 def index = Logging {